KuzneY2K/fs-journal/notes/12-sql.md

 LIMIT 1 keeps people from entering multiple things

 creatorId VARCHAR(255) NOT NULL, FOREIGN KEY (creatorId) REFERENCES accounts(id) <= when making creatorId it will reference the accountId.
+Needs comma before FOREIGN KEY